-- 2. Restricted net position, consists of net assets with constraints placed on their use by (1) external groups such as creditors, grantors, contributors or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
-Unrestricted net position is all other net assets that do not meet the definition of "restricted" or "investment in capital assets, net of related debt."
+- a.
+Investment in capital assets, net of related debt, consists of capital assets net of accumulated depreciation and reduced by any outstanding debt.
+The District Attorney has no outstanding debt relating to capital assets. - b.
+Restricted net position, consists of net assets with constraints placed on their use by (i) external groups such as creditors, granters, contributors or laws or regulations of other governments; or (ii) law through constitutional provisions or enabling legislation. - c.
+Unrestricted net position is all other net assets that do not meet the definition of restricted or "investment in capital assets, net of related debt."